yampelo/beagle/README.md

 ###### Backtracking a node

-Backtracking a node is extremely useful, and is similar to doing a root cause infection in log files.
+Backtracking a node is extremely useful and is similar to doing a root cause infection in log files.

 <center>
 <img src="docs/imgs/backtrack_node.gif">